High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Spintronic RNN with Biomemtic Neurons

 \subsubsection{Soma}

-The soma is a single DW-MTJ that integrates input from the DW's left edge (its dendrite) and sends signals to the axons through its MTJ.
-The soma's excitation state is physically determined by the location of the DW with respect to the MTJ -- left of the MTJ corresponds to an off state, and right to an on.
-Input current moves the DW in either direction across the MTJ.
-In an on state, the magnetization of the MTJ is parallel, sending a high current signal to the axons.
-In an off state, the MTJ magnetization is anti-parallel, sending a lower signal and relaxing the axons.
-The DW takes some time to travel between states.
-When it is in this middle region, its output signal is between its high and low signals; however, once past the MTJ, a full signal is sent.
-To prevent the DW from staying in this intermediary state, the soma of the artificial neuron employs a leaking factor to keep it from becoming stuck.
-The leaking has the effect of causing the DW to relax toward one edge (the right edge) when no input is applied.
-Biological neurons' employ a similar method of maintaining homeostasis with ion leakage channels to create a leaky integrate-and-fire system.
-This leaky integrate-and-fire system helps modulate the neuron's excitation when insufficiently stimulated and serves as a means of temporal coincidence detection between stimuli. \cite{trappenberg_2010}.
+In the proposed biomimetic neuron, the soma is a single DW-MTJ that integrates input from the neuron's dendrite and sends signals to its axons through its MTJ.
+The soma's excitation state is physically determined by the location of the DW with respect to the MTJ -- left of the MTJ corresponds to an off state, and right to an on state.
+Current through the DW track moves the DW in either direction, dependent on the direction of the input current.
+In an on state, the magnetization of the free and fixed ferromagnets are parallel across the MTJ, sending a high current signal to the axons.
+In an off state, the magnetic orientations are anti-parallel across the MTJ, sending a smaller signal and relaxing the axons.

+When it is directly beneath the MTJ, the output signal is in an intermediate state between its high and low signals; to prevent the DW from staying in this intermediate state, the soma of the artificial neuron employs a leaking factor that relaxes the DW toward one edge of the track when no input is applied.
+Analogous to the method by which biological neurons maintain homeostasis with ion leakage channels to create a leaky integrate-and-fire system, our biomimetic neuron can perform leaking via a dipolar magnetic field, an anisotropy gradient, or a shape gradient \cite{Brigner2020SPIN, Brigner2019Graded-Anisotropy-InducedNeuron, Brigner2019Shape-basedNeuron}.
+This leaky integrate-and-fire system helps modulate the neuron's excitation when insufficiently stimulated and serves as a means of temporal coincidence detection between stimuli \cite{trappenberg_2010}.